Videndum (LON:VID) Stock Price Down 22.3% – Here’s What Happened

-VID has been the topic of a number of recent analyst reports.
-Jefferies Financial Group reissued a “buy” rating and set a GBX 425 ($5.39) price target on shares of Videndum in a report on Monday, December 16th.
-Shore Capital restated a “hold” rating on shares of Videndum in a research report on Friday, December 13th.
+A number of equities analysts recently weighed in on VID shares.
+Shore Capital reissued a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 425 ($5.37) target price on shares of Videndum in a research note on Monday, December 16th.

 Videndum Trading Down 22.3 %